Battle of Dilaram: Battle

+Asadullah Khan then set out for the Helmand and in August 1720.
 Asadullah Khan, leader of the Abdali Afghans attacked the fort of Farah from the Hotaks.
-Mahmud Hotak hearing this, gathered his men from Kandahar and met the rebel at Dilārām near Farah, in western Afghanistan.
+Mahmud Hotak hearing this, gathered his men from Kandahar and met the rebel at Dilārām near Farah, The outcome of the battle remained in the balance for many hours until Asad Allah was shot in the back by a man who was settling an old score with Sultan Abdallah Khan’s family. in western Afghanistan.
 The battle was on favour of Mahmud Hotak and Asadullah was defeated and killed, along with 3,000 of his men.

 Aftermath

+Mahmud sent the head of Asadullah Khan and some of the Abdalis to Soltan Hosein as a gesture of loyalty.
+Shah Soltan Hosein, showing his usual simplicity and wishful thinking, accepted this ruse at face value.
 Mahmud Hotak would later launch an invasion of Persia.
 The campaign targeted the city of Kerman, a strategically vital urban center in southeastern Safavid Iran.
 Mahmud Hotak's forces besieged and eventually captured the city, subsequently sacking it.